YodeSwap (YODE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YodeSwap Historical Price

-According to the latest data gathered on YodeSwap live price page, the current price of YodeSwap is 0.00494792USD.
-The circulating supply of YodeSwap(YODE) is 9.16M YODE , giving it a market capitalization of $45.33K.
+According to the latest data gathered on YodeSwap live price page, the current price of YodeSwap is 0.00482493USD.
+The circulating supply of YodeSwap(YODE) is 9.21M YODE , giving it a market capitalization of $44.42K.

 The YodeSwap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YODE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.